12 Accounting Jobs for Accounting Majors to Consider

 10. Tax Examiner

 Tax examiners are employed by government tax authorities, such as the IRS, to review tax returns and conduct audits.
 In short, they are responsible for ensuring that individuals and businesses are paying their taxes properly.
 This involves confirming that taxpayers are reporting financial information accurately and that any deductions or tax credits claimed are done so within the parameters of the law.
 When tax examiners find that an individual or business has underpaid, they contact the taxpayer and issue penalties, interest, or fees.
 Likewise, if they find that a taxpayer has overpaid, they will issue refunds.
-A bachelor’s degree in accounting or a related field is typically required to become a tax examiner.
+A bachelor’s degree for a career in accounting or a related field is typically required to become a tax examiner.

 Median annual wage: $53,130